31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 Your mind will be able to get the rest it needs, and watching a show from your childhood will bring those feel-good memories associated with it.

-Relieve Stress Tip #12 – Declutter your home.
+Simple Ways to Relieve Stress #12 – Declutter your home.

 Put on some music and start cleaning an area in your home from top to bottom.
 Do you have a closet that hasn’t seen the light of day lately?
 That would make the perfect project to tackle.